kuddai/blog/_drafts/2018-03-25-approximate-reasoning.md

 ### Consistent model

-> What happens if we allow multiple paths between $a$ and $b$?
+> What happens if we have multiple paths between $a$ and $b$?

 People tend to be able to give multiple reasons for why the rain yesterday explains the prescence of a god.
 Or why the cute-boy-next-door's actions indicate that he likes you.

 <side>The mistake we make is that we easily confuse related concepts, .</side>
-For a minute let us only condsider well defined reasoning. (meaning?)
+For now, let's only condsider well defined reasoning. (meaning?)

 * What does connectedness imply?
 * What does it mean to be the shortest path? (it depends on the basis)